Commercial content | 18+ | T&C's Apply | Play Responsibly

 Just as Birmingham promotion odds and Birmingham relegation odds are popular, odds on behind-the-scenes changes are also common.
 With the club’s history of a high turnover of managers, Birmingham manager odds can offer value.

 Birmingham City Football Club are a professional outfit from Birmingham, England.
 They currently play in the country’s second tier, the Championship.
 Winners of two League Cup titles, and the first winners of the Football League Second Division, most of their history has been played in the top two divisions.
-They are currently embarking on their sixth consecutive season in the Championship.
+They are currently embarking on their eighth consecutive season in the Championship.

 Birmingham FC history begins in 1875.
 The club was founded and named Small Heath Alliance.
 Small Heath Alliance played amateur football for the first ten years of its existence, before turning professional in 1885.